Sometime during the spring, when I first heard about using fasting from time to time to lose fat I thought it sounded a bit odd.

 I did however notice that it did become harder to focus for maybe four hours before the fast was done.
 My mind was foggier.
 I could still work and do some light stuff but for example writing a blog post would be hard.

 But the thing is, this way of eating is very flexible.
 Taking your fasting day on a day when you for example have an important test in school is nothing you need to do.
 You can take your fast any day of the week, when it fits you and your schedule.

 Besides dispelling the myths about fasting and changing how you think about food and fasting Brad also goes into the benefits of fasting from time to time – like decreased insulin levels and increased insulin sensitivity and growth hormone levels – and gives you a how to guide to live the Eat Stop Eat lifestyle with a helpful frequently asked questions section.

 So I really liked the book and the intermittent fasting.
 But were there any negatives about it all?
 Well, nothing major, but I found a few things.

 - Plain standard design.
 Eat Stop Eat is designed with the plain standard white background and black text.
 That’s totally OK but I hope that perhaps more ebook authors follow the example of for instance Leo Babauta of Zen Habits and add a little more to the design to spruce things up.

-But you can still get just the the ebook or more more expanded options such as the Advanced package that contains all the items below plus additional audio files.
+Eat Stop Eat comes in a few different packages.
+You can get the just the ebook or choose a more expanded option like the Advanced package that contains all the items below plus additional audio files.